thesse1/webmethods-api-gateway-staging/README.md

 | export-api.yml | Exports the API project from the DESIGN environment |
 | commit.yml | Commits the results to the repository |

-Each ADO stage in the build-and-deploy-api.yml stage template invokes build-api.yml and store-build.yml in one job on one agent, and then retrieve-build.yml and deploy-api.yml in another job (potentially) on another agent.
+Each ADO stage in the build-and-deploy-api.yml stage template invokes build-api.yml and store-build.yml in one job on one agent, and then retrieve-build.yml and deploy-api.yml for each target environment in separate jobs on (potentially) different agents.

 The storing of build artifacts in JFrog Artifactory is commented out.
 It can be activated when a service connection to a JFrog Artifactory repository is configured in Azure DevOps.